yagutaro/dsc-generating-data-hbs-ds-060120/README.md

 ![png](index_files/index_27_0.png)

-We can further tweak the generated parameters to create non-linear relationships which can be solved using non-linear regression techniques.
+We can further tweak the generated parameters to create non-linear relationships that can be solved using non-linear regression techniques.

 ```python